 - A: Certegy is proposing to combine its business with the business of Fidelity National Information Services, Inc., or FIS, under the terms of a merger agreement dated September 14, 2005.
-As a result of the merger: - · FIS will merge with and into a Delaware limited liability company wholly owned by Certegy. - · Each of the outstanding shares of FIS's common stock will be converted into the right to receive 0.6396 shares of Certegy common stock.
+Under the merger agreement: - · FIS will merge with and into a Delaware limited liability company wholly owned by Certegy. - · All of the outstanding shares of FIS's common stock will be converted into shares of Certegy common stock based on a fixed exchange ratio.
 Currently, FIS is a privately held company with Fidelity National Financial, Inc., or FNF, owning 75% of FIS's outstanding common stock.
-FNF also owns 1 million shares of Certegy common stock.
-Taking into account FNF's existing ownership of Certegy shares, following the merger, the existing stockholders of FIS, including FNF, will own approximately 67.6% of Certegy's shares.
-FNF will own approximately 50.8% of Certegy's outstanding shares.
-See "Pro Forma Security Ownership of the Combined Company After the Merger" at page 88.
-If the shares of Certegy common stock to be issued to FIS stockholders in the merger were valued at the closing price of \$33.60 per share on the New York Stock Exchange on September 14, 2005, the day prior to the announcement of the merger, less the \$3.75 per share special dividend described below, the aggregate value of the shares to be issued to FIS stockholders would be approximately \$3.8 billion. - · Certegy's board of directors will declare a special cash dividend of \$3.75 per share, or a total of approximately \$235.1 million payable if the merger is consummated to Certegy's shareholders of record on the close of business on the day prior to the consummation of the merger, unless they have sold their shares on the NYSE on the special dividend record date or on one of the two previous trading days. - · Certegy shareholders will retain their shares, which will remain outstanding as shares of Certegy common stock. - · Although in legal form Certegy will be acquiring FIS, after the transaction FIS's former stockholders will hold a majority of the outstanding common stock of the combined company.
-Accordingly, for accounting and financial statement purposes, the merger will be treated as a reverse acquisition of Certegy by FIS under the purchase method of accounting pursuant to U.S. generally accepted accounting principles.
+As a result of the merger, the existing stockholders of FIS, including FNF, will own approximately 67.1% of Certegy's shares.
+FNF will own approximately 50.3% of Certegy's outstanding shares.
+See "Pro Forma Security Ownership of the Combined Company After the Merger" at page 88. - · Certegy's board of directors will declare a special cash dividend of \$3.75 per share, or a total of approximately \$235.1 million, to the holders of Certegy common stock immediately prior to the closing of the merger. - · Certegy shareholders will retain their shares, which will remain outstanding as shares of Certegy common stock.